-The PE and VR counselor have a responsibility to facilitate students' applications to the VR program.
-PE and VR counselors work with the student, their family/representatives and schools to coordinate the VR intake at a time and location mutually agreed upon by all parties.
+The DARS VR counselor has a responsibility to facilitate students' applications to the VR program.
+VR counselors work with the student, their family/representatives and schools to coordinate the VR intake at a time and location mutually agreed upon by all parties.
 Transportation to attend a VR program orientation or initial meeting with a VR counselor in order to complete an application for VR services may be authorized for students who are potentially eligible for the VR program.
 This assistance is within the scope of services for VR referrals per DARS' VR program policy (DRS Policy and Procedures Manual, Chapter 2.1, Section B, Scope of Services for Referrals).